★Outdoor Audio · Authorized Dealer

 Concealed in landscape

-The speakers are designed to disappear into the planting and the architecture.
-Bronze finish ages to a stable patina that reads like landscape hardware, not technology.
+The speakers are designed to disappear into the planting and the architecture — many are built to be buried in the ground outright.
+What stays visible reads like landscape hardware, not technology.
 Six months after the install, guests ask where the music is coming from — and that's the goal.

 An investment that survives the seasons

 Where most outdoor speakers fail first is the wire-to-speaker connection — moisture wicks up the wire, corrodes the terminals, and the speaker goes silent.
-Coastal Source uses sealed marine-grade connectors that exclude moisture for the life of the install.
+Coastal Source engineered that failure point out: patented Plug+Play Coastal Connectors, IP68 waterproof and airtight, on triple-jacketed marine-grade tinned-copper cable.

 Amplification stays indoors.